explosion/weasel/docs/cli.md

-The `weasel` CLI includes subcommands for working with Weasel projects, end-to-end workflows for building and deploying custom spaCy pipelines.
+The `weasel` CLI includes subcommands for working with Weasel projects, end-to-end workflows for building and deploying custom pipelines.

 ## :clipboard: clone

 Clone a project template from a Git repository.
 Calls into `git` under the hood and can use the sparse checkout feature if available, so you're only downloading what you need.
-By default, spaCy's
+By default, Weasel's
 [project templates repo](https://github.com/explosion/projects) is used, but you can provide any other repo (public or private) that you have access to using the `--repo` option.